tock/tock-www/_pages/events/mobisys-2025/index.md

 to be sufficiently standalone to allow "drop-ins" for different portions of the event.

+### Call For Lightning Introduction Talks

+We encourage participants to submit one slide introducing themselves and their research area.
+During the first session of the tutorial we will invite participants who submitted a slide to introduce themselves, their background, and their interest in secure IoT operating systems.
+Our goal is to get better sense of the participants in the tutorial so we can facilitate a more interactive tutorial and adapt some of the content based on participant interest and background.

+Please submit your slide **here** in either `.pdf` or `.pptx` form.

+If capacity for the tutorial is reached priority will be given to participants who have submitted an introduction slide.

 ---

 __Times are estimates for planning flow Pat just made up for the moment.__